 Our solar modules work through the photovoltaic effect, which causes a flow of electrons within the silica sealed inside the module.
 When these electrons are excited by particles of light striking the silica, they begin to travel through electrical circuits.
 These circuits are attached to the face of the silica cells, in order to reach an opposite charge and neutralize themselves.
 This flow of electrons from positive to negative is, by definition, DC electricity.

 In Africa, most PV systems use this DC electricity to charge batteries or to pump water.
-Most solar modules in Europe, Japan and North America are used to feed electricity back to the utility grid or network.
-This is called “grid-tie” solar and usually only occurs where there is a strong government subsidy to send power back to the grid.
+Most solar modules in Europe, Asia and North America are used to feed electricity back to the utility grid or network.
+This is called “grid-tie” solar and usually only occurs where there is a subsidy to send power back to the grid or at least where the utility will agree to buy power from solar system owners.

 The current and power output of photovoltaic modules are approximately proportional to sunlight intensity.
 At a given intensity, a module’s output current and operating voltage is determined by the characteristics of the load.
 If that load is a battery, the battery’s internal resistance will dictate the module’s operating voltage.
-A module which is rated at 17 volts will put out less than its rated power when used in a battery system.
-This is because the working voltage will be between 12 and 15 volts.
+A module which is rated at 34 volts will put out less than its rated power when used in a battery system.
+This is because the working voltage will be between 24 and 30 volts.
 As wattage (power) is the product of volts times amps, the module output will be reduced.
-For example: a 50 watt module working at 13.0 volts will produce 39.0 watts (13.0 volts x 3.0 amps = 39.0 watts).
+For example: a 300 watt module working at 26.0 volts on a PWM controller will produce about 229.0 watts (26.0 volts x 8.8 amps = 228.8 watts).
 This is important to remember when sizing a PV system.
 Maximum Power Point Trackers (MPPT) are a good solution to help recover some of that lost power – learn more about solar controllers.

 Modules should be installed in completely un-shaded areas – remember that the cells are wired in series and even partial shading can cut your module’s power in half.
-Pole mounted modules are popular in Africa, but if your array exceeds four modules you will probably want to use a ground or roof mount.
+Pole mounted modules are useful for small systems, but if your array exceeds four modules you will probably want to use a ground or roof mount.
 You can buy a ready-made mounting structure at African Energy or have it made locally.
 Remember that north of the equator your modules should tilt at 15 degrees south, and in the south, face north.
 Tilt your modules at no less than 15 degrees, and up to your actual latitude.
 The 15- degree minimum tilt ensures that water and dust run off the module.
-You can also adjust to latitude minus 15 degrees in the summer and latitude plus 15 degrees in the winter, but never below 15 degrees.
+You can also adjust to latitude minus 15 degrees in the summer and latitude plus 15 degrees in the winter, but we don’t suggest tilting below 15 degrees.